rjw57/rbc/doc/index.rst

 .. graphviz:: fig/graphvizex.ast.dot

+Code generation
+'''''''''''''''

+The LLVM code for the program is emitted after the program has been fully parsed.
+This is required because B functions may refer to functions and external variables which have not yet been defined in the program.

+LLVM code is emitted within an "emit context".
+(See :py:class:`rbc.codegen.EmitContext`.)
+This is some mutable state which is used to keep important information on the program and the current state of the LLVM code emission.

+Symbol naming
+'''''''''''''

+B allows for global externally visible symbols such as functions.
+To avoid clashes with the C world, we mangle the symbol names.
+By default the B world can't see C and vice versa.
+This is done by prefixing all B symbols with "b." which renders them invalid as C identifiers.
+The function :py:func:`.mangle_symbol_name` is used as a central place to record this convention.

+Addresses and pointers and words, oh my!
+''''''''''''''''''''''''''''''''''''''''

+Although B lacks what would today be called a type system (every object is of type "word") there is an implicit one in that addresses are assumed to be word oriented and thus "address" + "word" should really be "address" + (word size * "word") in a byte-oriented architecture.
+We need to tackle this since ``a[b]`` is syntactic sugar for ``*(a + b)`` and we don't know at emit time which of a and/or b are pointers.
+This is further complicated by the fact that *neither* of ``a`` or ``b`` *need* be pointers, ``1[2]`` is a valid vector expression in B, albeit one likely to lead to an invalid memory access.

+The most straight-forward approach is to have address values be stored word-oriented which requires that the alignment of the target be suitable.
+This also necessitates the use of constructor functions and wrappers to shuffle between "addresses" and pointers used by LLVM.

 Names
 '''''

 A fundamental token type in B is the *name*.
 According to the reference manual:

-   The characters A through Z, a through z, _, ., and backspace are alphabetic characters and may be used in names.
-The characters O through 9 are digits and may be used in constants or names; however, a name may not begin with a digit.
+   The characters ``A`` through ``Z``, ``a`` through ``z``, ``_``, ``.``, and backspace are alphabetic characters and may be used in names.
+The characters ``0`` through ``9`` are digits and may be used in constants or names;
+   however, a name may not begin with a digit.

 The grako tool allows regular expressions to be used in parsers.
 We can express the rule above via the following EBNF::